-Having a social media strategy in place is increasingly important for businesses nowadays, as the internet continues to play an important role in helping companies grow and stay ahead of competition.
+Having a social media strategy in place is increasingly important for businesses nowadays, as the internet continues to play an important role in helping companies grow and stay ahead of the competition.
 Having a plan on how a company will use social media platforms increases their chances of success, but in order to make sure that a strategy is going according to plan, a social media audit needs to take place after implementing it.

 Understanding What A Social Media Audit Is